rulehub/rulehub/docs/link-quality.md

   weekly aggregates (or snapshot a baseline) into a permanent location (could be a dedicated `metrics/` branch or external storage).
 - If a daily artifact is missing (workflow skipped/failing) aggregation naturally yields a lower `sum_*` for that week;
   gaps can be detected by missing calendar dates compared to expected range.
-- Baseline + weekly trends together allow answering: “Did vendor links spike this month?” without storing every raw event.
+- Baseline + weekly trends together allow answering: "Did vendor links spike this month?" without storing every raw event.

 ### Integrity & Reproducibility